Mahmud0808/Iconify/docs/translators.md

 ### Translators

-Thanks to these translators and proofreaders, this project exists:
+Thanks to the translators and proofreaders below:

 <!-- CROWDIN-CONTRIBUTORS-START -->
 <table>